indutny/guitar/README.md

   Add a new exercise to today's log:
   $ guitar add --name <str> --bpm <num> [--slowdown <num>]       [--notes <str>] [--strings <even|odd>]

+  For any command:
-  For any command [--today <yyyy-mm-dd>] can be used to interact with past entries.
+  [--today <yyyy-mm-dd>] can be used to interact with past entries.
+  [--file <log.json>] can be used to override default log location.
 ```

 #### LICENSE